Lake-Tuggeranong-College/Holocron/README.md

 # LTC "The Holocron"

-It is suggested that you fork this repository and view it in Obsidian.
+It is possible for you fork this repository and view it in Obsidian.

 ## How to Use This Repository